joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2/README.md

 Create all your logical volumes on the volume group:

-Tip: If a logical volume will be formatted with ext4, leave at least 256 MiB free space in the volume group to allow using e2scrub(8).
-After creating the last volume with -l 100%FREE, this can be accomplished by reducing its size with lvreduce -L -256M MyVolGroup/home.
+Tip: If a logical volume will be formatted with ext4, leave at least 256 MiB free space in the volume group to allow using `e2scrub`.
+After creating the last volume with `-l 100%FREE`, this can be accomplished by reducing its size with `lvreduce -L -256M MyVolGroup/home`.

 ```
 # lvcreate -L 4G MyVolGroup -n swap